ibm-cloud-docs/vpc/cn-about.md

 # About cluster networks
 {: #about-cluster-network}

-Cluster Networks for VPC is available for select customers only.
-Contact IBM Support if you are interested in using this functionality.
-{: preview}

 A cluster network is a software-defined network within a Virtual Private Cloud (VPC) used to connect multiple computing systems or nodes in a way that optimizes performance and communication between them.
 These networks are designed to support tasks that require high-speed data transfer and low latency, such as high-performance computing (HPC) and large-scale data processing.
 Ideal for large-scale AI training use cases, cluster networks also allow you to define sets of performance criteria for a given group of interconnected systems.
 {: shortdesc}